CCA-Public/digital-archives-manual/guides/administration.md

 * Change paths in the scripts to point to correct locations

 <a name="deletingaips"></a>
-## Deleting AIPs not indexed on a pipeline
+## Deleting AIPs

+To send a deletion request for an AIP that is indexed on an Archivematica pipeline, follow [these instructions](https://www.archivematica.org/en/docs/archivematica-1.7/user-manual/archival-storage/archival-storage/#delete-aip).

 To send a deletion request for an AIP that is not currently indexed on an Archivematica pipeline, ssh into the Storage Service VM and run the following curl command, replacing all values in < > with the appropriate information:

 ```